 - •

 Ferries from Athens (All Ports) to Kythnos run year-round from Lavrio - Piraeus ports, 7 days a week.
-The first ferry from the Lavrio port departs at 07:00, and the last at 15:00 from Piraeus.
-From June to September, there are approximately 19 crossings per week.
-In quieter periods, the route is served by around 4 crossings per week.
-The fastest ferry departing from Lavrio, takes 1h 10min, while on average the ferry trip lasts about 1h 38min.
+The first ferry from the Lavrio port departs at 08:00, and the last at 18:30 from Lavrio.
+Similar schedules apply for the Piraeus ports.
+From June to September, there are approximately 29 crossings per week.
+In quieter periods, the route is served by around 3 crossings per week.
+The fastest ferry departing from Lavrio, takes 1h 10min, while on average the ferry trip lasts about 1h 36min.
 Ticket prices range from €15.00 to €49.70.
 Book your tickets online to Kythnos with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferries traveling from Athens (All Ports) to Kythnos may stop at other destinations along the way, for example: Lavrio - Kea (Tzia) - Kythnos.
+Ferries traveling from Athens to Kythnos may stop at other destinations along the way, for example: Lavrio - Kea (Tzia) - Kythnos.

-The Athens (All Ports) to Kythnos route is served by Magic Sea Ferries, Goutos Lines, Triton Ferries, Hellenic Seaways, Seajets, Aegean Sea Lines.
-The ferry companies running this route next week, grouped by departure port and sorted by average ticket price.
+The Athens to Kythnos route is served by Triton Ferries, Goutos Lines, Karystia, Magic Sea Ferries, Seajets.
+The ferry companies running this route next week, grouped by departure port and sorted by lowest ticket price.

-Ferry times from Athens (All Ports) to Kythnos depend on the operator, season, and departure port.
+Ferry times from Athens to Kythnos depend on the operator, season, and departure port.
 Key info to help you plan:

-Can I travel by ferry from Athens (All Ports) to Kythnos?
+Can I travel by ferry from Athens to Kythnos?

-Yes, ferries connect Athens (All Ports) and Kythnos, with Magic Sea Ferries, Goutos Lines, Triton Ferries, Hellenic Seaways, Seajets, Aegean Sea Lines companies operating the route.
-The ferry trip lasts 1h 38min on average.
+Yes, ferries connect Athens and Kythnos, with Triton Ferries, Goutos Lines, Karystia, Magic Sea Ferries, Seajets companies operating the route.
+The ferry trip lasts 1h 36min on average.
 Ferries depart from the Lavrio - Piraeus ports and are available weekly.

-How long does the ferry take from Athens (All Ports) to Kythnos?
+How long does the ferry take from Athens to Kythnos?

-The ferry ride from Athens (All Ports) to Kythnos typically takes 1h 38min, with the fastest ferry getting there in just 1h 10min from Lavrio port.
-For the remaining ports, the average travel time is: 1h 44min from Piraeus.
+The ferry ride from Athens to Kythnos typically takes 1h 36min, with the fastest ferry getting there in just 1h 10min from Lavrio port.
+For the remaining ports, the average travel time is: 1h 35min from Piraeus.
 Travel times vary based on the departure port, ferry operator, weather conditions on the day, and whether you go for a high-speed or conventional ferry.
 You may find that on some routes, only one ferry company is available.

-The distance between Athens (All Ports) and Kythnos is about 68.98km or 37.22nm.
+The distance between Athens and Kythnos is about 68.98km or 37.22nm.
 The longest ferry ride takes 1h 50min and departs from Lavrio.

-, operated by Magic Sea Ferries, is the fastest ferry from Athens (All Ports) to Kythnos.
+HSC CAT I, operated by Magic Sea Ferries, is the fastest ferry from Athens to Kythnos.
 It departs from Lavrio and takes 1h 10min.

-Is it possible to take a day trip from Athens (All Ports) to Kythnos?
+Is it possible to take a day trip from Athens to Kythnos?

-Do overnight ferries run from Athens (All Ports) to Kythnos?
+Do overnight ferries run from Athens to Kythnos?

 No, unfortunately there are no night ferries available on the Athens (All Ports) to Kythnos route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.